In their Own Words: Pilot Testimonials

 Flying for PSI allows one to get back to a more fundamental form of flying, which is lost to a great degree in the airline flying arena.
 We all started “flying the fundamentals” years (decades) ago, and it is enjoyable to be able to fly smaller airplanes into smaller, and sometimes more challenging airfields.”

-Captain and Director of Safety
+Captain and assistant Director of Safety

 With PlaneSense, Inc. since April 2011